Torgix API

 Read and write your equipment data, export in bulk, and subscribe to webhooks.
 REST over HTTPS, JSON in and out, scoped to your account.

-The API is a paid add-on.
+The API is included with every Torgix account at no extra cost.
 An admin turns it on and issues keys in the app under Settings → API & Webhooks.
 Every request is tenant-scoped to the account that owns the key, so you only ever see and touch your own data.

 Base URL